GrandComicsDatabase/gcd-django-vagrant-install/README.md

 *NOTE*: You will need to set `USE\_ELASTICSEARCH=True` in your `/vagrant/www/settings\_local.py` file in order for the site to use this index.

-Indexing the public data dump takes much, much longer than loading it, so you might want to run this command overnight.
-This command *drops all existing search engine data* and rebuilds it from scratch, so you generally do not want to use it unless you have completely changed your data set.

 ## Development usage